Elderly Blood Pressure Chart

 • Stage 2 hypertension: Systolic pressure 140 mmHg or higher or diastolic pressure 90 mmHg or higher

 It is important to note that the normal range may vary based on individual circumstances and other medical conditions.
-While it's essential to treat high blood pressure, we should also pay attention to unusually low blood pressure.
+While treating high blood pressure is essential, we should also pay attention to unusually low blood pressure.
 Regular monitoring and consultation with healthcare professionals are vital in managing high blood pressure in the elderly.

 What are high blood pressure symptoms?